 Table of Contents

 - How to Become a Counselor in Alaska

 - Additional Counseling Careers and Licenses in Alaska

 - Other Professional Counseling Careers

 - Alaska Counseling Career and Salary Information

 How to Become a Counselor in Alaska

 In Alaska, most types of professional counselors must have a graduate degree that meets specific coursework requirements.
+Programs offered by counseling schools in Alaska will generally meet these requirements, though out-of-state programs may as well.
 Some state licensing boards may also require work experience and exam testing as part of the licensure process.